ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+## Listonomicon v2.7

+Save Safe?
+No. Grab v2.6 from Nexus _+ OLD_LISTO MMM Patch if are currently on v3.5-v2.5.1 and want an update.

+1. ADDED Fresh Loot for testing/feedback.
+This adds a few new items, rebalances a few items, adds a purpose to a few items.
+2. REMOVED A Gith Can Change Their Spots.
+3. REMOVED P4 NPC Heads for Tav.
+4. REMOVED P4 NPC Hairs for Tav.
+5. REMOVED Subtle Nature Eyes.
+6. REMOVED Extra Eye Colors.
+   * The purpose of these removals is periodic clean up/culling of excessive bloat.
+These cosmetic mods either have issues, are broken/taken down from Nexus, or overlap with other mods in Listo without being compelling enough on their own.
+8. REORGANIZED dragonborn cosmetic mods, again.
+No more "your mod is out of date" error.
+9. REORGANIZED equipment mods to make REL a better experience, for players who prefer randomized loot.

 ## Listonomicon v2.6

 Save Safe?
 No - but you can use OLD_Listo MMM Patch to keep a current save going.
 Everyone else should use NEW_Listo MMM Patch.